rikkimax/twp-d/manuscript/content/gettingstarted/community/IRC/details.md

 You are allowed to use bots on this network, however there are some rules reguarding them.
 Please limit your connections to three at a time at most.
 It can get you banned if you exceed this.
-There is only chanserv and nickserv in the form of services.
+There is only chanserv and nickserv for services.
+However you will notice a uncommon one which helps to prevent floodding of the networking.

 T> **Tip!** Not working?
 T> These details may become out of date.